-Evidence of Insurability: Documentation that an individual's health condition is satisfactory for coverage.
-May require proof of age or an evidence of insurability status from the physician.
-Evidence of insurability is generally required to add Spouse Life insurance and to increase Member Optional Life insurance.
+Statement of health: Documentation that an individual's health condition is satisfactory for coverage.
+May require proof of age or an statement of health status from the physician.
+Statement of health is generally required to add Spouse Life insurance and to increase Member Optional Life insurance.